mattdube/stl-rug_lime/README.md

 # SLRUG_Lime
-slides and code for January 2019 St. Louis R User Group lime Presentation
+slides and code for my January 2019 St. Louis R User Group lime Presentation

 # Code Notes
 scripts are numbered; run in order.
 If you don't care about the model training or data loading, and you download all directories, you can start with script 01_demo_prep.R